Hannah Palmer Captivates In Skimpy Leopard-Print Swimsuit In New Instagram Pic

 Hannah Palmer took a short break from posting on her Instagram page for several days, but returned with a bang today with a sizzling new photo to captivate the attention of her 1.6 million followers.
-She struck a sexy pose in a skimpy, plunge swimsuit in leopard-print.
+She struck a sexy pose in a skimpy plunge swimsuit in leopard-print.

 The stunner was photographed poolside on a thin stretch of grass.
 She sat on the ground and propped herself up with her right arm and extended her legs out to the side.
 She popped her left knee and placed her hand in her hair.

-Her one-piece had a major plunge neckline that extended towards her belly button, and a horizontal strap cinched her waist and held the ensemble in place.
+Her one-piece swimsuit had a major plunge neckline that extended toward her navel, and a horizontal strap cinched her waist and held the ensemble in place.
 The top of the swimsuit had a halter-style neckline and the fabric that covered her chest was just enough to keep her assets contained.

 In addition to her cleavage, her sideboob peeked through.
 Her toned abs, bare hips, and tanned skin were also prominent.
 The tag in the post revealed that the ensemble was from the brand Andi Bagus.

 Hannah wore her hair down in a heavy side part, and her blond highlights popped against her darker roots.
 Her glamorous makeup application appeared to include long, dark lashes, silver eyeshadow, and matching liner on her lower lids.
 She also seemed to sport blush and pink lipstick.
-And for accessories, she opted for a pair of eye-catching earrings but nothing else.
+For accessories, she opted for a pair of eye-catching earrings but nothing else.

 In the backdrop was a rectangular pool, and on the other side was a gray half-wall that was decorated with green foliage.